 Lessons from fighting the first five weeks of conflict all revolve around time.
 Going from travel to combat mode takes time even for the ubiquitous cavalry units.
 The fast movement required by the plans of both sides means more and more HQs go out of the chain of command as campaigns continue.
 Movement to contact requires the use of roads creating traffic jams.
 All these factors combine to show why the maneuver was so slow.
 The game’s companion package, East Prussia ’14, is similar but more fluid with greater movement.
 Both games can be linked into a single campaign.

-This is a bit of cautionary recommendation, only because the technical health of the game can fail to meet expectations.
+Battle of Empires 1914-1918 is a bit of cautionary recommendation, only because the technical health of the game can fail to meet expectations.
 Still, we’re great fans of the Men of War series, and this is essentially a spin-off WW1 game based on the same engine.
 It’s surprisingly authentic in how it recreates the soldiers, weapons and equipment of the era, and the developers have adapted the mechanics well to suit how warfare worked for the period.

-Bill was especially impressed in his review, and the single player offers a fairly robust series of unlinked scenarios, with many factions covered now via DLCs and add-ons.
+Bill was especially impressed in his review, and the single-player offers a fairly robust series of unlinked scenarios, with many factions covered now via DLCs and add-ons.
 Multiplayer has always been the core of the Men of War experience, and there’s still a community there to engage with should you feel so inclined, but you can also do the narrative missions in co-op if you want.

 The 67 scenarios include two linked campaigns covering the entire war so that Turkish, ANZAC and Canadian troops get their due.
 The full panoply of weapons shown include trench knives to grenades to poison gas and tanks.
 Seven separate campaigns follow field officers including Major Charles W. Whittlesey of “Lost Battalion” fame.

-Gorgeous graphics support likely the most realistic game on this list.
-While you can reduce the complexity, full throttle this game is an air force grade simulator that would make Manfred von Richthofen’s jaw drop.
+Gorgeous graphics support likely the most realistic game on this list, While you can reduce the complexity, full throttle this game is an air force grade simulator that would make Manfred von Richthofen’s jaw drop.
 Cockpits are meticulously rendered and require you to fly the plan as did the lads in 1916.
 Some aircraft did not have a throttle but required the pilot to change the fuel mixture level, and this game does likewise.

 Your Pfalz D.XII stall?
-Well you’ll need to turn the engine off to recover, because that’s really the way it was.
+Well, you’ll need to turn the engine off to recover, because that’s really the way it was.
 Also unique is the game’s business model.
-You can download the software along with three planes and play for free, forever.
+You can download the software along with three planes and play Rise of Flight free, forever.
 But getting additional planes and upgrades costs extra.
-Being a Russian software company, you also get access to a lot of plans you likely have never head of, such as the Gawd awful huge Sikorsky S-11 Muromets bomber (which will cost you $20.00 US, by the way).
+Being a Russian software company, you also get access to a lot of planes you likely have never heard of, such as the Gawd awful huge Sikorsky S-11 Muromets bomber (which will cost you $20.00 US, by the way).